Saaeroos/Calculator/README.md

 # Calculator
-This project was build by me during the guide period in Restart Network This caluculator do basic arithmetic operation on numbers
+This project was build by me during the guide period in Restart Network.
+This caluculator do basic arithmetic operation on numbers.

 ### extra features are:
 * You cant but 2 operators after each other.